serokell/private-tezos-blockchain/README.md

   --genesis-key <provided key> --base-chain carthagenet
 ```

+(you can reply N to the questions about opam)
-### Running a baker
+### Running the first baker
+This example will walk you through running two bakers, each running in its own Docker container.
-To run a baker inside the docker container enter the following:
+To run the first, enter the following:
 ```sh
 docker run --expose 8733 -p 8732:8732 -p 8733:8733 -v ubuntu-tezos-volume:/base-dir \
   -i -t ubuntu-tezos start-baker --net-addr-port 8733 --base-chain carthagenet